-If you are worried about social media affecting your mental health, take a look at our social media page [LINK]
+If you are worried about social media affecting your mental health, take a look at our module on Social media and Mental Health.

 Try to remember that everyone’s journey is different and it’s ok for your life to look different to other people’s.